SCA SBOM Exports

 * Normalized ecosystems and Package URLs (PURL) for each dependency.

-* License information per package, sourced from manifest fields and/or deps.dev.
+* License information per package, sourced from manifest fields and external metadata.
+These fields are informational, not legal advice.

 * Dependency relationships (CycloneDX `dependencies`, SPDX `relationships`).

-* Optional VEX blocks showing current status, ZeroPath vulnerability IDs, severity, and remediation hints.
+* Optional VEX blocks (embedded, via CycloneDX JSON's VEX option) showing current status, ZeroPath vulnerability IDs, CVSS/EPSS ratings, CWEs, and remediation hints.
+Standalone VEX carries the same vulnerability entries without the component graph.

 ## Storage & Access